Help Protect Your Child from certain hpv related cancers and diseases

 HPV and Its Attributable Cancers Go Hand in Hand

-Every 5 minutes, nearly 1 patient loses their life due to an HPV-related cancer
+Every 7 minutes, nearly 1 person loses their life due to cervical cancer in India.(*Based on HPV Information Centre Human Papillomavirus and Related Diseases Report 2020)

-Over 80% of men and women can be exposed to HPV at some point in their life.
+Over 80% of sexually active men and women can be exposed to HPV at some point in their life.

 Major global and Indian medical bodies recommend HPV vaccination for children aged 9+